wp-plugins/dropbox-backup/readme.txt

 Dropbox Backup and Restore plugin work autonomously.
 In case, if your page not available, you may use www.webpage-backup.com to recovery your webpage from backup.

+= I want schedule backup.
+How can I schedule backup of my webpage? =

+To schedule backup of your webpage, you may use an account at www.webpage-backup.com to schedule backup.

+= Can I make a schedule backup of my multisite WordPress? =

+Please, see the previous question "I want schedule backup.
+How can I schedule backup of my webpage?".
+Generally - YES, you can create a scheduled backup, but you may sign in to account at www.webpage-backup.com to make a scheduled backup.

 == Changelog ==